CCSI-Toolset/FOQUS/docs/source/chapt_flowsheet/tutorial/remote.rst

 13. Run the flowsheet.
 The run should be successful (Figure :ref:`fig.Remote_Flowsheet`).
-    For this example, we used the "Simple_flow" example from "examples\Smoke Tests".

 .. figure:: ../figs/Remote_Flowsheet.jpg
    :alt: Example of Running the Flowsheet with Remote Turbine
    :name: fig.Remote_Flowsheet